JosephiusX/Microservices/ticketing/README.md

 163. Reminder on Password Hashing

 when the user creates a password it is converted into a token unique to the password but can only be decoded back to the password with the proper key.
 This way , on the we only have access to the hash representation keeping actual passwords safe in case of a db breach.

+164. Adding Password Hashing

+in auth/src

+        mkdir services
+        cd services
+        touch password.ts

+static methods can be used outside a class or class instance